London-based female founders join Silicon Valley trade mission

 Women-led companies add billions to the UK economy

 Women-led companies are growing rapidly in the UK.
-According to research produced by Founders4Schools, businesses led by women added over £3billion to the UK’s economy in the last 12 months.
-The research also found that there are 871 companies in the UK, with a turnover of up to £250millon, which are led by women and are growing at a median rate of 28 per cent annually.
+According to research by Founders4Schools, businesses led by women added over £3 billion to the UK’s economy in the past 12 months.
+The Women are ‘driving force’ of UK economy report (March 2017) also revealed that in the UK, 871 companies with a turnover of up to £250 millon are led by women and are growing at a median rate of 28 per cent annually.

-Leading high-growth tech companies travelling on the trade mission include property tech platform Settled which removes the need for an estate agent when selling a home, free app OLIO which connects users with their neighbours to share surplus food and tackle waste, and online network Raremark, designed to connect families affected by rare disease.
+Leading high-growth tech companies travelling on the trade mission include property tech platform Settled, which removes the need for an estate agent when selling a home, free app OLIO, which connects users with their neighbours to share surplus food and tackle waste, and online network Raremark, which connects families affected by rare disease.

-Emily Forbes, Founder of Seenit, said: “The trade mission was inspiring, motivating and empowering.
-Not only because of the companies and entrepreneurs we met, but also because of the incredible women I got to travel with as part of the delegation.”
+Emily Forbes, Founder of Seenit, said: “The 2016 trade mission was inspiring, motivating and empowering, nonly because of the companies and entrepreneurs we met, but also because of the incredible women I got to travel with as part of the delegation.”